 7. Black and White Cookie from Zaro’s Family Bakery

-I remember telling my ex one day while passing Zaro’s in Grand Central that if he ever wanted to make my day, “buy me a black and white cookie from this place.”
+I remember telling someone one day while passing Zaro’s in Grand Central that if they ever wanted to make my day, “buy me a black and white cookie from this place.”
 I don’t know what it is but maybe people using the microaggression about me resembling a black and white cookie most of my life makes them more appealing to me??
 Doesn’t matter, I just love Black and White cookies.
 It’s such a classic cookie even though it’s sometimes hard to find but I definitely believe Zaro’s has the spongiest, most delicious ones I’ve ever had in the city.

 8. Cardamom Bun from Fabrique